KWDFW/C-Primier/README.md

 # C-Primier
-That are notes about this book.
+There are notes about this book.